jvaisaonna/state-based-lww-element-graph/README.md

 ## About

-In this project, it implemented the data structure of Last-Write-Wins Element Graph(lww-graph) in JavaScript.
+In this project, it implemented the data structure of Last-Write-Wins-Element Graph(lww-graph) in JavaScript.
 In terms of lww-graph, it is the State-based [Conflict-Free Replicated Date Type](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type)(CRDT) to provide an eventual consistency data to each replicas.

 ## Features